 I’m super excited to introduce you to Deb Foglia from Seeking Lavender Lane.
 Take it away Deb….

 Hi everyone, I am very excited to join all of you over here at Sarah’s site.
 I am quite honored to have the chance to reach out to all of you and hopefully share some exciting and new ideas that you will enjoy.
-I am a DIY junkie and Home Decor fanatic, and I am always trying to find ways to decorate, while keeping the budget as low as I can.
+I am a DIY junkie and Home Decor fanatic, and I am always trying to find decorating ideas on a budget.
 I don’t want to be giving the hubby some type of nervous break down!

 Since I love decorating so much, I of course, love finding ways to make the best out of every room.
 Sometimes it is quite hard to work with what you get.